Full Stack Web Development Internship Program

 The use of AI for fraud prevention is not a new concept.
-In fact, AI solutions can be used to enhance security across a number of business sectors, including retail and finance.
+In fact, AI solutions are there to enhance security across a number of business sectors, including retail and finance.

 Companies such as MasterCard and RBS WorldPay have relied on AI and Deep Learning to detect fraudulent transaction patterns and prevent card fraud for years now.
 This has saved millions of dollars.